 f) Restrictions on voting rights (pursuant to art.
-123-bis, subsection 1, letter f), of the consolidated finance act - TUF) No restriction on voting rights is provided for.
+123-bis, subsection 1, letter f), of the consolidated finance act - TUF)

+No restriction on the right to vote is provided for.

-g) Shareholders' agreements (pursuant to art.
+g) Agreements among shareholders (pursuant to art.
 123-bis, subsection 1, letter g), of the consolidated finance act - TUF)

-As part of the transaction of issuing the equity-linked bond mentioned in point 2 a), Fin.
+As part of the transaction of issuing the equity linked bond mentioned in point 2 a), Fin.
 Ast.
-S.r.l., as controlling shareholder of Astaldi S.p.A., subscribed a commitment in favour of the latter, aimed at supporting the transaction to issue said bond, and to vote in favour of the connected capital increase, approved at the extraordinary Shareholders' Meeting of Astaldi S.p.A. held on 23 April 2013.
+S.r.l., as controlling shareholder of Astaldi S.p.A., subscribed a commitment in favour of the latter, aimed at supporting the operation of issuing said bond, and to vote in favour of the connected capital increase, approved at the extraordinary Shareholders' Meeting of Astaldi S.p.A. held on 23 April 2013.